gbiorczyk/mati-mix/README.md

       processCssUrls: false,
     });

 See how many lines of the configuration code you save.
+You do not have to enter them manually because they are added automatically.

 [▲ Contents](#contents)